 - Smoked Paprika for garnish

-- While the smoker comes to temperature, rub the chicken with the olive oil and season liberally with salt, pepper, and your favorite spicy poultry blend (see mine below).
+- Rub the chicken with the olive oil and season liberally with salt, pepper, and the Girl Carnivore Over Easy Spice Blend.

-- Once the smoker is ready, to lay wood chips over the embers and arrange the chicken on the cooler side of the grill.
+- Then arrange the chicken breasts on the cooler side of the grill.

-- Close the lid and allow the chicken to smoke, opening minimally to avoid letting smoke and heat out, until the chicken is cooked through, and an instant read thermometer temps at 160 at the thickest part, abut 60 to 90 minutes.
-Flipping once if needed.
+- Smoke the chicken breast until it is cooked through, and an instant-read thermometer temps at 160F at the thickest part, about 45 to 60 minutes.; Flipping once if needed.